FredericHeem/starhackit/server/README.md

 [passportjs](http://passportjs.org/) has more than 300 different strategies to choose from.

+### Facebook authentication

-Example of configuration for the Facebook authentication:
+Here is the configuration for the Facebook authentication:

 ```
 "authentication":{